Jump to topic

 There are also side effects specific to either hydrocodone or acetaminophen.
 For instance, hydrocodone side effects include:

-Acetaminophen causes impairment of liver function when used excessively.
+Acetaminophen causes liver damage when used excessively.

 Vicodin and Norco are similar drugs.
 They both contain acetaminophen and hydrocodone, but there is a difference in the formulation.
 Norco contains more hydrocodone.
 Because of this, users or Norco are more at risk for dizziness, drowsiness, and lightheadedness.